 How to register a company in China – RO vs WFOE

-The differences in both these organizational structures lies in their function that corresponds to their relevant roles and liabilities.
+The differences in both these organizational structures lie in their function that corresponds to their relevant roles and liabilities.
 Let’s take a look at each of these organizational structures.

 What is a Representative Office?

-RO serves a basic purpose of market promotion and liaison for the foreign invested commercial enterprises in China.
-The specific functions of RO includes, technology exchange, target market research and product promotion, offering assistance to the overseas parent companies for operating in Mainland China and operational nature of business liaisons.
+RO serves the basic purpose of market promotion and liaison for the foreign-invested commercial enterprises in China.
+The specific functions of RO include technology exchange, target market research and product promotion, offering assistance to the overseas parent companies for operating in Mainland China, and the operational nature of business liaisons.
 As an individual and independent entity, RO holds no legal rights of its own and doesn’t possess complete economic functions to conduct commercial activities.
 The expenditure of an RO is conducted through the remittances of the overseas parent companies.

 Circumstances for establishing a Representative Office